We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Factors to consider when choosing a vitamin subscription include:

-- Quality: A person can check quality of products by looking for certifications such as Certified Organic.
+- Quality: A person can check the quality of products by looking for certifications such as Certified Organic.
 Individuals should also check that companies manufacture products in facilities that follow the

 Current Good Manufacturing Practice (CGMP) regulations.